skills/idea-to-app-with-spark/.github/steps/1-step.md

 - If it seems to be taking a while, that is normal.
 A well thought out application with lots of requirements can take a long time, even 20 or 30 minutes.

 </details>

+## App ready?

+When your app seems to be ready and working, check the box of the example application you chose to create, then wait a few moments for the next step to be shared.

+- [ ] Paper Plates - 🍽️ Prototype Designer
+- [ ] Coffee Shop - ☕️ Secret Menu
+- [ ] Lacrosse Coach - 🥍 Player Improvement
+- [ ] My Own - Nice! 🦄 🧙